D-Hankin/hike-sense-server/README.md

 3.  **Safety Alerts**:

     -   Alerts based on heart rate thresholds, customized for each user.
+    -   Location markers sent as email notications to users contacts.
 4.  **Subscription Management**:

     -   Integration with Stripe for upgrading subscription plans.